Overview of the Case Lifecycle

 - If a customer replies to a case that is set to Closed, a new case will be created.

-It is easy to figure out what the rule is configured to accomplish by viewing its plain English version as displayed here.
-If a case is Resolved and has been that status for two weeks, then set its status to Closed.
+It is easy to work out what the rule is configured to accomplish by viewing its plain English version as displayed here.
+If a case is Resolved and has been in that status for two weeks, then set its status to Closed.
 To reiterate, once a case is Closed it cannot be changed.
 So this rule assumes that a Resolved case that has not been changed for two weeks is a good candidate for being set to Closed.